typelevel/Laika/docs/migration-guide-0.12.md

 * The result of a tree parsing operation is now a new type called `DocumentTreeRoot`
 * It has a `coverDocument` property and contains the recursive tree structure of the parsed content.
-* Each `DocumentTree` in the structure now has an explicit `titleDocument: Option[Document]` property for a more explicit content organization in e-books.
+* Each `DocumentTree` in the structure now has an explicit `titleDocument: Option[Document]` property for more explicit content organization in e-books.
-* Properties that could previously hold references to streams and other impure data had been removed from the pure content model (e.g. `DocumentTree.staticDocuments`).
+* Properties that previously held references to streams and other impure data had been removed from the pure content model (e.g. `DocumentTree.staticDocuments`).